sqlxpert/backup-events-aws/README.md

     - Under
       [AWS Organizations &rarr; Policies](https://console.aws.amazon.com/organizations/v2/home/policies),
       "Service control policies" are enabled.
 (This solution does not create any SCPs.)
-It's also a good idea to enable "Resource control policies" (new) and "Backup policies" (potentially useful).
     - Under
-      [AWS Backup &rarr; My account &rarr; Settings &rarr; Cross-account management](https://console.aws.amazon.com/backup/home#/settings), all of the options are enabled, including "Cross-account monitoring" and "Cross-account backup".
+      [AWS Backup &rarr; My account &rarr; Settings &rarr; Cross-account management](https://console.aws.amazon.com/backup/home#/settings), all options are enabled, including "Cross-account monitoring" and "Cross-account backup".
-    - Under "Service opt-in" (scroll up), EFS (for this quick-start) and other services you would like to use with AWS Backup are enabled.
+    - Under "Service opt-in" (scroll up), EFS (for this quick-start) and any other relevant services are enabled.
     - [Service Quotas &rarr; AWS services &rarr; AWS Lambda &rarr; Concurrent executions](https://console.aws.amazon.com/servicequotas/home/services/lambda/quotas/L-B99A9384) has an "Applied account-level quota value" of 1,000 or more, not 10.
       Request and wait for an increase, if necessary.
-Repeat this check in each account where you will install Backup Events.
+Repeat this check in each account where you intend to install Backup Events.

  2. Log in to the AWS Console as an administrator, in the AWS account where you would like your backups to be stored.

- 3. Switch to your main region, that is, the region where most of your resources (in another account) are stored.
-In addition to being your main region, this one will also be the alternate for your backup region.
+ 3. Switch to your main region, that is, the region where most of your resources (in another account) are.
+Your main region doubles as the _alternate_ for your backup region.

  4. Create a
     [CloudFormation stack](https://console.aws.amazon.com/cloudformation/home)